Online Complex Trauma Counselling: Who I Work With and How We Can Work Together

 How I work

-Online trauma counselling depends on what you are carrying and where you are in your healing.
+Online complex trauma counselling depends on what you are carrying and where you are in your healing.
 My approach adjusts to meet your needs.
 For all clients, the therapeutic relationship is the foundation — not a backdrop.
 Healing happens in relationship.

 Judith Herman’s phased model of trauma recovery guides the work — safety and stabilization, processing and mourning, reconnection — applied flexibly and adapted to what has happened to you specifically.
 You don’t need to tell your most traumatic story first.
 We start with what your nervous system is carrying now.

-Why online trauma counselling works for recovery
+Why online complex trauma counselling works for recovery

 The therapeutic relationship is the most important healing mechanism in trauma recovery — and relationship travels.
 I can observe changes in posture, breathing, facial expressions, and nervous system state through video.
 I can guide EMDR, parts work, and somatic approaches remotely.
 Many clients find that being in their own space — familiar, comfortable, sometimes with a pet nearby — actually supports the online trauma recovery work.
 The nervous system is already in an environment it knows.

-One honest limitation of online trauma counselling
+One honest limitation of online complex trauma counselling

-Online trauma counselling is not suitable for everyone in every circumstance.
+Online complex trauma counselling is not suitable for everyone in every circumstance.
 If you are currently in a relationship or home environment where privacy cannot be guaranteed — or where the person causing harm might be present — please assess honestly whether online sessions can be conducted safely before we begin.
 This is something we can explore in the free consultation.

 I do not offer text or chat-based therapy for trauma work.
 The non-verbal cues that trauma counselling depends on are not visible in text.
 I use a secure video platform that complies with privacy regulations in Canada, the United States, and Europe.